Posted on Thursday 28 June 2018

+Going to college is a huge part of building your long-term career goals.
+However, making ends meet while studying is hard.
+Whether you’re fresh out of high school or you have been in the system for a while, the drill remains the same.
 Balancing study hours, living costs and student loans leaves most college students with pretty massive debts that need to be repaid as soon as possible.

-With so many things to do as a student, there are also many practical ways to make some extra dollars in your spare time.
+Here are a few practical ways to make some extra dollars in your spare time.

-- Become a campus tour guide for prospective students and visiting academics.
+You can also become a campus tour guide for prospective students and visiting academics.
 Plus, you’ll get to really know your campus and will gain a strong appreciation for your institution’s history.

 You may not want to spend all your time at college or want to make extra income from sitting at your laptop.
 In that case, there are many quick ways to make money online and locally.